 I've been experimenting with baking with olive oil instead of butter or vegetable oil and I must say I love the results!

-Can you taste the olive oil in this cake?
+Can you taste the olive oil in this blueberry cake?

 Many of you may be wondering, can you really taste the olive oil in this cake?
 Not only did I use olive oil but in fact I used extra virgin olive oil, the type that is deep grassy green colored!